IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_cluster.html.markdown

   Default value: IngressReady
 * `force_delete_storage` - (Optional, bool) If set to true, force the removal of persistent storage associated with the cluster during cluster deletion.
 Default: false
     **NOTE**: Before doing terraform destroy if force_delete_storage param is introduced after provisioning the cluster, a terraform apply must be done before terraform destroy for force_delete_storage param to take effect.
+* `patch_version` - (Optional, string) Set this to update the worker nodes with the required patch version.
+Learn More about the Kuberentes version [here](https://cloud.ibm.com/docs/containers?topic=containers-cs_versions)

 **NOTE**:
 1. For users on account to add tags to a resource, they must be assigned the appropriate access.
 Learn more about tags permission [here](https://cloud.ibm.com/docs/resources?topic=resources-access)